FawcettB98/Milk_Futures/README.md

 ![Model Prediction](https://github.com/FawcettB98/Milk_Futures/blob/master/images/arima_pred.png)

-The desired metric is the up or down movement of the market and how well the model predicts this.
+There is a lot of variance in the predictions, so making predictions about the exact value of the futures price is difficult.
+The desired metric, however, is the up or down movement of the market and how well the model predicts this.
 In this case, the accuracy is only 50%, so this model does not outperform our baseline strategy.

 ### ARIMAX
 It is possible that other items impact the price of milk.
 For example, the amount of Milk produced in the nation.
 Milk Production data was found at www.nass.usda.gov.
 Additional futures prices of commodities that might be related to milk were also considered:  cheese, dry milk, and corn.